 The organizations’ software development focus on delivering durable product to their customers keeping in mind the needs and requirements.
 Developing a Quality Software is a “tough row to hoe” because there are several issues and consequences in terms of changing business, deployment of software etc. To put all things at place, organizations founded methods to develop and modify software with ease without issues.
-These methods are termed as Continuous Integration and Continous Delivery.
+These methods are termed as Continuous Integration and Continuous Delivery.

 Continuous Delivery – Accurate Enhancement of Agile